entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-setup-private-git-repo.md

-# ECR: How to checkout Bundles from a private Git repository
+# How to checkout Bundles from a private Git repository

 The standard deployment of the Entando Component Repository assumes that bundles are checked out from public Git repositories.
 Public repositories do not require user authentication in order to access content inside the Git repository.